gvwilson/thirdbit/src/fiction/iffy/index.md

 "We imprint a little more deeply here than most places," Doctor Johel said briskly.
-"For security, you understand—having original personalities surface at the wrong moment could be quite problematic at a facility like this, particularly in the present circumstances.
+"For security, you understand—having original personalities surface at the wrong moment could be quite problematic at a facility like this.
 Unfortunately,
 that's going to make it quite a bit harder for you to access Citizen Kwan's memories and abilities.
 As I said,
 we're rather short on time,
-so we can't afford the mental equivalent of a long siege.
+so we can't afford the equivalent of a long siege.
 But you've taken part in frontal assaults before—I'm confident that you will survive this one."